-45 Programs for Children with Special Needs II (3) CSU
+Programs for Children with Special Needs II (3) CSU 45 Lecture 3 hours.

 A study of programs for children with special education needs.
 A review of the characteristics of different types of exceptionalities and the educational implications will be discussed.
 Students will become familiar with strategies and techniques to adapt environments and curriculum to make accommodations for children with special needs across the continuum of instructional settings.